Braunschweig: Early to mid-20th century

-In 1944, a subcamp of the concentration camp Neuengamme was established in Braunschweig.
-Hundreds of prisoners, mostly Jews, lived in brutal conditions and hundreds died from hunger, disease, and overwork.
-Piera Sonnino (1922-1999), an Italian author, writes of her imprisonment in that camp in her book, This Has Happened, published in English in 2006 by MacMillan Palgrave.
+Piera Sonnino (1922–1999), an Italian author, writes of her imprisonment in Braunschweig in her book, This Has Happened, published in English in 2006 by MacMillan Palgrave.

 The Allied air raid on October 15, 1944, destroyed most of the city's churches, and the Altstadt (old town), the largest homogeneous ensemble of half-timbered houses in Germany.
+100 out of 800 half-timbered houses survived as well as the most important places and streets, preserved in 5 areas of the old town.

 The city's cathedral, which had been converted to a Nationale Weihestätte (national shrine) by the Nazi government, still stood.